Amy, BSc (Hons), PgDip Vet Phys, MIAAT, Injury Rehabilitation Therapist.

 - Possible reduced cost for owners

 Agility, sports training & competition carries a level of risk for the dog.
-Dogs run & play freely daily but flyball & agility are much more intense exercise placing greater stress on the body and increasing the risk of a potential muscular injury.
-Most injuries seen in flyball and agility dogs are repetitive stress injuries and not the result of an acute event.
+Dogs run & play freely daily but flyball & agility are much more intense exercise placing greater stress on the body & increasing the risk of a potential muscular injury.
+Most injuries seen in flyball & agility dogs are repetitive stress injuries and not the result of an acute event.

 Symptoms of possible injuries seen in a dog during or after training or competition, which may indicate that they have a soft tissue injury or issue are: